numpy/numpy/doc/neps/nep-0031-uarray.rst

 ``NotImplemented`` in the case of failure.

 ``__ua_function__`` has the signature ``(func, args, kwargs)`` and defines the actual implementation of the function.
-It recieves the function and its arguments.
+It receives the function and its arguments.
 Returning ``NotImplemented`` will cause a move to the default implementation of the function if one exists, and failing that, the next backend.